Avaiga/taipy-doc/docs/manuals/deployment/linux/redhat.md

 !!!
 Note

-    If you are using an SQL database based on Microsoft SQL Server, you need to install your corresponding [Microsoft ODBC Driver for SQL Server](https://docs.microsoft.com/en-us/sql/connect/odbc/microsoft-odbc-driver-for-sql-server).
+    If you are using a SQL database based on Microsoft SQL Server, you need to install your corresponding [Microsoft ODBC Driver for SQL Server](https://docs.microsoft.com/en-us/sql/connect/odbc/microsoft-odbc-driver-for-sql-server).